GPlates/gplates-web-service/docker/README.md

 ## 👉 Quick start

-To setup GPlates Web Service quickly, follow the steps in this "Quick start" section.
-The basic setup will start the Docker container using the built-in source code.
+To set up GPlates Web Service quickly, follow the steps in this "Quick start" section.
+The service will use the source code in the Docker image.

-- run the one-line command below to start a basic GPlates Web Service (You need [Docker](https://www.docker.com/get-started/) to run the commmand)
+- run the one-line command below to start a basic GPlates Web Service You need [Docker](https://www.docker.com/get-started/) to run the command.

     ```
     docker run -d --rm -p 18000:80 gplates/gws